Witfon/Zip-Download-In-Unity/README.md

 You won't have any trouble downloading these files in your editor, but you will get an error when trying to download your zip/tar/rar/assetbundle... file in your build.
 You'll only be able to successfully download basic text and image files.

-Mass-downloading all your assets as separate files is also not a good option, because it will most likely trigger DDOS protection on your cloud service and make it unavailable for some time.
+Mass-downloading all your assets as separate files is also not a good option, because it will most likely trigger DDOS protection on your cloud service and make it unavailable for some time if you try to download 50+ files in burst.

 If you don't need the extra sprite data, like their names and the ability to cut multiple sprites from your downloaded texture to avoid tanking performance, you don't need to read further.
-You can keep using Unity's WebRequest to download everything you need.
+You can use Unity's WebRequest to download your texture.

 ## How can I download zip-like files in my Unity WebGL app?
 There are three solutions that you can use to avoid getting CORS errors when downloading archive files: